TopRamen95/App_dev_learn/README.md

 *Scaffold is a class in flutter which provides many widgets or we can say APIs like Drawer, Snack-Bar, Bottom-Navigation-Bar, Floating-Action-Button, App-Bar, etc. it contains header(title) and footer and body
 *to change appbar colour we have to add backgroundColor widget and colour class and then select the colour you want.

+Widgets:

+Flutter is built around widgets, which are the basic building blocks of UI elements.
+Widgets can be structural (like containers, rows, columns) or stylistic (like text, images, buttons).
+Widgets are arranged in a tree structure, with each widget containing its own subtree of widgets.
+Classes:

+Dart, the programming language used for Flutter development, is an object-oriented language.
+Classes are used to define custom data types and encapsulate data and behavior.
+In Flutter, many UI elements are represented as classes, such as MaterialApp, Scaffold, StatelessWidget, StatefulWidget, etc.
+Themes:

+Themes in Flutter allow you to define a consistent visual design for your app.
+They include properties like colors, typography, shapes, and more.
+ThemeData class is commonly used to define a theme for an app.
+Routes:

+Routes in Flutter define the navigation flow of the app.
+Each screen or page in your app typically corresponds to a route.
+Navigator class is used to manage the stack of routes and navigate between them.
+Routes can be named routes or anonymous routes.
+Methods:

+Methods in Flutter are functions associated with classes or objects.
+They define behavior or actions that can be performed on those classes or objects.
+For example, initState() and dispose() are lifecycle methods in StatefulWidget used for initialization and cleanup, respectively.
+Other methods are used for handling user input, updating UI, etc.

+* method inside class is function or outside the class its a function.

+@override is used to override the default behavior.

+If curly braces are not used then its a compulsory parameter.

+BuildContext()
+This follows as tree data structure.

+Routes are paths relative to the root of the application requried.

+Class is a blueprint and object is created from class In class there are 3 types
+1) Many members
+2) Many methods
+3) Many properties

+new keyword if applied then itll become object function and class are deffered through their wordings in class the first letter and mid letter is capitalized but in function everything is smaller.

+instead of "/" we can also use initialRoute parameter.